-Our comprehensive Careers Education, Information, Advice and Guidance programme from Year 7 to Upper Sixth is designed to ensure that every girl is supported in developing the skills and knowledge she needs to make successful educational and career choices.
+Our comprehensive Careers Education, Information, Advice and Guidance programme from year 7 to 13 is designed to ensure that every girl is supported in developing the skills and knowledge she needs to make successful educational and career choices.

-The programme is delivered through timetabled Personal Social Health and Economic Education (PSHE) lessons for years 7 to 11, and as part of the Personal Skills Programme (PSP) for 6th form students.
+The programme is delivered through timetabled Personal Social Health and Economic Education (PSHE) lessons for years 7 to 11, and as part of the Personal Skills Programme (PSP) for sixth form students.
 These sessions aim to ensure that girls understand the range of options available and are fully supported to make the decisions that are right for them.
 Individual subject departments are also keen to relate their subject to the world of work and regularly invite former students, working parents and local employers into the classroom.

 There are first hand opportunities to investigate the world of work during Take Your Daughter to Work Day in year 9, and Work Experience in year 11.

 We make use of specialist software at different stages of the girls’ development including Job Explorer Database in year 7, Morrisby Aspirations in year 9, full Morrisby psychometric profiling in year 10 followed by individual careers interviews carried out by an independent careers advisor, and Unifrog from years 8-13.
 Morrisby and Unifrog provide 24 hour careers advice.